linz/linz-lds-bde-schema/doc/lds-full-landonline-data-dictionary-and-models.md

 SYSTEM_CRT         | CHAR(1)                | This field will indicate if an estate share has been created as as part of a copy down operation.
 It will be set to 'Y'es if an estate share was created by copying down another estate share simply to change the details.
 It will be set to 'N'o if the estate share was actually created by the user.
 EXECUTORSHIP       | VARCHAR(4)             | If the share is held by an executor, this will contain the type of executorship.
 Examples of executorship are when a person owns a share as an administrator or as the executor of a will.
 See Reference Code Group ETSE for valid values.
 ACT_ID_CRT         | INTEGER                | The id of the action that created the new estate share.
 SHARE_MEMORIAL     | VARCHAR(17500)         | Each estate share is displayed on a separate line on the title view.
-This description for the estate share is automatically generated from the attributes of the estate share and the names of the proprietors and their aliases.
+This description for the estate share is automatically generated from the attributes of the estate share and the names of the registered owners and their aliases.
 If there are not enough details stored as structured data to generate this description, it can be manually entered and stored in this attribute.
 Examples of when this will be required are for certain societies and minors, where the society name or the minor's date of birth is also needed to be displayed.

 ## Feature Name Point [(https://data.linz.govt.nz/layer/52017)](https://data.linz.govt.nz/layer/52017)
 ### Description: